Restoring a Supreme Model 560-A Vedolyzer

 If the VTVM isn't calibrating then check the resistors associated with the 6J5.
 I had to replace all the fixed resistors because they had drifted high.

 The Wavemeter bands are adjusted just like aligning a radio.
-Starting with Band A, I adjusted the coil on the low end and the trimmer capacitor on the high end, and repeated until both were spot on.
+Starting with Band A, the coil is adjusted on the low end and the trimmer capacitor on the high end, and repeated until both were spot on.
 Then I moved on to the next band.

-There are also a couple of trimmers in the video amp which I left at their factory settings, since their seals were still intact.
+There are also a couple of trimmers in the video amp which I left at their factory settings.
+There's no info on them in the documentation.

 The Wavemeter bands are adjusted just like aligning a radio.
-Starting with Band A, I adjusted the coil on the low end and the trimmer capacitor on the high end, and repeated until both were spot on.
+Starting with Band A, the coil is adjusted on the low end and the trimmer capacitor on the high end, and repeated until both were spot on.
 Then I moved on to the next band.

-There are also a couple of trimmers in the video amp which I left at their factory settings, since their seals were still intact.
+There are also a couple of trimmers in the video amp which I left at their factory settings.
+There's no info on them in the documentation.

 It's finally back in its cabinet and all functions are working.
 Learning to use the Vedolyzer is explained in the operating manual and in Supreme's more in-depth application notes for the Vedolyzer titled "See the Signal".
 Both can be downloaded online.